Abstract:

 Lycium barbarum L. var.

-P<0.05.
-Subsequent KEGG pathway enrichment analysis revealed that these differential metabolites were predominantly associated with secondary metabolite biosynthesis, including tryptophan, glucosinolate, valine, isoleucine, leucine, and flavonoid pathways.
+P<0.05, 202 differential metabolites (148 up-regulated and 54 down-regulated) were detected in red and yellow wolfberries under positive ion mode.
+A total of 240 differential metabolites (183 up-regulated and 57 down-regulated) were detected in the negative ion mode.
+Subsequent KEGG pathway enrichment analysis revealed that these differential metabolites were predominantly associated with secondary metabolite, tryptophan, glucosinolate, valine, isoleucine, leucine, and flavonoid biosynthesis pathways.
 The data suggested that the differential metabolites in

 Lycium barbarum L. and